sharath3589/meme-wrangler/README.md

 ## How it works

 -   Owner sends a photo/video/animation in the bot's DM.
--   Bot stores the Telegram file_id and schedules it for the next available slot: 11:00, 16:00, 21:00.
+-   Bot stores the Telegram file_id and schedules it for the next available slot: **11:00, 16:00, 21:00 IST (India Standard Time)**.
 If there's an existing scheduled meme, new ones are scheduled after the last one using the same cycle.
--   A background task posts due memes into the configured channel.
+-   A background task posts due memes into the configured channel at the scheduled IST times.

 ## Docker Implementation